Bogi101/QASandbox/README.md

 3) <b>Cypress Test Runner:</b>

-    You can run any test suite separetly with any browser and any configuration with Cypress Test Runer.<br>
+    You can run any test suite separately with any browser and any configuration with Cypress Test Runer.<br>
     In cmd go to your project folder and run <b>npx cypress open</b>.<br>